Drishyam 2 (2022 film): Plot

 Having learnt of Vijay's arrest, Murad visits Tarun, Meera and Mahesh.
 He reveals that during one of his encounters with Vijay, the latter had fabricated a script for a future crime thriller, loosely based on Sam's murder.
 He reveals that the script had been turned into a novel titled Drishyam, although it was published under Murad's name for copyright protection.
 Vijay pleads not guilty, with his lawyer claiming that the police used Drishyams plot as a means to frame him.
 Furthermore, the judge, Subodh Chatterjee, reveals that the DNA tests conducted on the skeleton do not match Sam's DNA.

-Murad reveals that Vijay had created an alternate climax for his film in which the hero, knowing his initial plan might fail, would get the remains of another male of the same age and sex who had died of similar injuries to those of the villain, by befriending the gravedigger of the local cemetery.
-The hero would keep the skeletal remains with him for three years before befriending the security guard of the district medical college morgue under the pretext of promising him a role in his film.
+Murad reveals that Vijay had created an alternate climax for his film in which the hero, knowing his initial plan might fail, would get the remains of another male of the same age and sex who had died of similar injuries to those of the villain, by befriending the gravedigger (Savio) of the local cemetery.
+The hero would keep the skeletal remains with him for three years before befriending the security guard (Raghu) of the district medical college morgue under the pretext of promising him a role in his film.
 The same night the remains which were excavated from the police station arrive at the morgue, the hero would swap the bodies before the DNA examination takes place.

 Vijay is released on bail due to a lack of evidence, and the police are prohibited from investigating the family.
 Subodh calls Tarun to his chambers and tells him to end all investigations against Vijay and his family, as he believes both families deserve justice, but the legal system is unable to provide it to them, and such cases are not new to the system.
 Outside the courthouse, Murad discloses to Meera and Mahesh that Vijay's alternative climax had a twist in which the hero would hand over the villain's cremated remains to the bereaved parents.
 At the same time, Vijay has Sam's cremated remains anonymously handed over to Meera and Mahesh.

 Mahesh immerses Sam's remains and persuades Meera to let go of her animosity towards Vijay, as he accepts they have found closure and believes Vijay would do anything to protect his family.
 Vijay, who was watching from afar, solemnly leaves.